nebunebu/nix-config/README.md

 Secrets are under `./secrets`

+## Usage

+In theory you should be able to clone, disable sops-nix and the applications that depend on it (tuir for instance), change the user password, and run a `sudo nixos-rebuild switch --flake ./[pathtoclone]#host` and use, but I have not confirmed this.

+I have some intention to set up a guest user and amend this readme with a simple installation guide, although it may be a long time until I get around to it.

+## Showcase

+- Desktop
+- Terminal
+- Launcher
+- Pdf Viewer
+- Neovim

 ## TODO

 - [ ] add installation instructions
 - [ ] add image previews
 - [ ] migrate to ags
 - [ ] set up pkg overlays
+- [ ] add host for nix-droid
+- [ ] set up impermanence

 ## Contributing